Let R Be The Region In The First Quadrant

 Linear Programming

 Linear programming involves optimizing a linear objective function subject to linear constraints.
-These constraints often define a feasible region in the first quadrant (or higher dimensions).
+In practice, these constraints often define a feasible region in the first quadrant (or higher dimensions).
 The optimal solution, which maximizes or minimizes the objective function, typically lies at one of the vertices (corner points) of the feasible region.

 Example: